ChandanPk/simple-react-App/README.md

 # simple-react-app
-uses a Promise Api request to fetch some JSON data from an other api response provider site
+## Uses a Promise Api request to fetch some JSON data from an other Api EndPoint.